psugrg/pg-garden/README.md

 - [x] Cleanup the logging
 - [x] Move the application to github.
 - [x] Create `pg-garden` shell script that calls the `/opt/pg-garden/pg-garden.py` application.
-- [ ] MQTT State and Command topic must be separated (currently it's the same topc).
+- [ ] MQTT State and Command topics must be separated (currently it's the same topic).
 This will allow safe and easy state change reporting and confirmation (currently it's not possible)
-- [ ] Make the installation script.
+- [x] Make the installation script.
 It should install the application to `/opt/pg-garden`.
 The script should copy the `pg-garden` shell script to `/usr/local/bin`

 ## Requirements